IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 ## Path Computation with Per-tunnel Path Constraint

-This example uses the path computation RPC defined in this document to request the computation of the path for the tunnel defined in section 12.4 of of {{!I-D.ietf-teas-yang-te}}, using a per tunnel path constraint.
+This example uses the path computation RPC defined in this document to request the computation of the path for the tunnel defined in {{Section 12.4 of !I-D.ietf-teas-yang-te}}, using a per tunnel path constraint.

 ~~~~ ascii-art
 POST /restconf/operations/ietf-te:tunnels-path-compute HTTP/1.1